 View the full agenda

-RETURNING IN 2023: Chicken Marketing Summit will present the Chicken Marketer of the Year award, which recognizes organizations or companies who have demonstrated innovative marketing and creative excellence in promoting chicken.
+RETURNING IN 2024: Chicken Marketing Summit will present the Chicken Marketer of the Year award, which recognizes organizations or companies who have demonstrated innovative marketing and creative excellence in promoting chicken.
+Nominate >>

-Chicken Marketing Summit is presented by WATT Global Media in collaboration with the National Chicken Council, the annual Chicken Marketing Summit remains a member benefit for NCC processor and allied member companies, as well as members of the National Protein and Food Distributors Association.
+Chicken Marketing Summit is presented by WATT Global Media in collaboration with the National Chicken Council, the annual Chicken Marketing Summit remains a member benefit for NCC processors and allied member companies, as well as members of the National Protein and Food Distributors Association.

 Get more event coverage for the Chicken Marketing Summit here.